Block-Software/network-tool/docs/communication_spec.md

   "category": "email_client | productivity_app | creative_app | database_app | cloud_app",
   "valid_metrics": {
     "open": {
-      "meta": [ "fields related to the category" ], "callback": "action name to trigger on success – and pass the event response" },
+      "arguments": [ "fields related to the category" ], "callback": "action name to trigger on success – and pass the event response" },
     "close": {
-      "meta": [ "fields related to the category" ], "callback": "action name to trigger on success – and pass the event response" },
+      "arguments": [ "fields related to the category" ], "callback": "action name to trigger on success – and pass the event response" },
     "hang":  {
-        "meta": [ "fields related to the category" ], "callback": "action name to trigger on success – and pass the event response", "trigger_criteria": { "unresponsive": "> 10000ms" }
+      "arguments": [ "fields related to the category" ], "callback": "action name to trigger on success – and pass the event response", "trigger_criteria": { "unresponsive": "> 10000ms" }
     },
     "sync": {
       "listeners": [